top of page

 Inclusivity and Practicality:

-• Accordion shutters are practical for all residents, including those with physical limitations, and roll-down shutters can be set up manually or motorized with the house electricity (solar panel options now available), providing a safer and more inclusive option.
+• Accordion shutters are practical for all residents, including those with physical limitations, and roll-down shutters can be set up manually or motorized with the house electricity (solar panel options now available), providing a safer and more flexible option.

 Budget Considerations